Carl Garner: Biography

 The William Carl Garner Visitor Center was named after him and is the U.S. Army Corps of Engineers Visitor Center for Greers Ferry Lake.
 The center is located on Highway 25 North just west of Greers Ferry Dam near Heber Springs, Arkansas.

 He died July 6, 2014, in White County Medical Center in Searcy, White County, Arkansas.
 He was buried July 2014 in Cleburne County Memorial Gardens in Heber Springs, Cleburne County, Arkansas.

+Carl Garner Federal Lands Cleanup Day

+Carl Garner Federal Lands Cleanup Day is a day observed in the United States to encourage nationwide citizen participation in the cleanup of federal lands.
+Per 36 U.S.C. § 104, it occurs on the first Saturday after Labor Day, and may include a variety of programs, ceremonies, and activities.
+It was created in 1985 by the Federal Lands Cleanup Act as the "Federal Lands National Cleanup Day" and renamed in 1995 to honor Carl Garner and continue and expand his work of encouraging citizens to clean up Greers Ferry Lake and Little Red River in Arkansas.